-If you are a patient who requires any of these services, or further support following your treatment, please contact a member of your medical team to request a referral to a rehabilitation service.
-These services are available both during and after treatment, so please don’t hesitate to ask about these at your earliest convenience.
+If you are a patient who requires any of these services during your treatment, or further support following your treatment, please contact a member of your medical team to request a referral to a rehabilitation service.

-At the start of rehab patients will be given advice, and possibly some exercise to carry out to improve strength, fitness and the ability to move around independently or in a wheelchair.
+At the start of their rehabilitation patients will be given advice, and possibly some exercises to carry out to improve strength, fitness and the ability to move around independently or in a wheelchair.

 The main rehabilitation services include:

 - Physiotherapists: help patients return back to an active lifestyle as quickly as possible to restore strength, movement and function